Identifying the Essential Qualities of Leaders

 Put simply a quality is about the nature of a person and skill is about the ability or capability of someone.

 Good and bad leadership

 In this article, I am exploring the essential qualities of leaders both good and bad.
-As we all know there are some leaders who act for the greater good of others, the team or society as a whole.
-Conversely, there are leaders who acquire a following where the objectives are for division, fear or competition and at the extreme can be downright evil.
+As we all know, some leaders act for the greater good of others, the team or society as a whole.
+Conversely, some leaders acquire a following where the objectives are for division, fear or competition and at the extreme can be downright evil.

 Whenever I run seminars and ask people about memorable or great leaders, invariably someone mentions Adolph Hitler.
 Typically this provokes an argument with attendees about whether the ability to lead people to great evil is still a sign of effective leadership.
-There are many world leaders who have led their people to despicable outcomes and Hitler is just one of many.
-My opinion on this is that effective leadership does not result in harm or destruction or entropy.
-Therefore there may be people who have acquired a position of leadership, but their evil intent or the by-product of their success, is for people to suffer negates their real claim to leadership.
+World leaders have led their people to despicable outcomes and Hitler is just one of many.
+My opinion on this is that effective leadership does not result in harm destruction or entropy.
+Therefore there may be people who have acquired a position of leadership, but their evil intent or the by-product of their success is for people to suffer negates their real claim to leadership.
 Rather they manipulate to achieve their warped results.
 Manipulation of the masses is not a leadership skill.

-In business, while bad leaders may not commit evil acts or imprison whole nations, when the ego is fully operating then the workforce suffers.
+In business, while bad leaders may not commit evil acts or imprison whole nations, when the ego is fully operational the workforce suffers.
 There are many organisations where employees are stifled, insufficiently rewarded and lack true purpose.

 Essential qualities of good leaders

 No matter what kind of leader there are some universal characteristics which leaders who are for the good possess.
 Leaders at all levels possess these essential qualities.

 One of the essential qualities for leaders is the ability to overcome a fixed mindset.
 Carol Dweck is a professor of psychology at Stanford University and the author of Mindset: The New Psychology of Success.